• Skip to primary navigation

 • Cook mushrooms: Heat the butter in a pan and fry the mushrooms on medium-high heat for about 3 minutes or until they release their juices.
 Remove from the pan.

 • Cook: Heat the oil in the same pan and cook the bacon cubes and the chopped onion until the onions are soft and golden.
-Return the mushrooms to the pan, add the vegetable broth, cream, and thyme leaves.
+Return the mushrooms to the pan, add the vegetable broth, cream, and chopped thyme leaves.

-• Simmer: Add salt and pepper to taste, bring to a simmer and cook for about 10 -15 minutes or until the sauce has thickened.
+• Simmer: Add salt and pepper to taste, bring to a simmer, and cook for about 10 -15 minutes or until the sauce has thickened.

 • Adjust the taste with salt and pepper and sprinkle the chopped parsley on top.